JayeshYadav07/React-10Day-10Projects/README.md

 In This repositery , I will be creating 10 mini projects to clear the concept of react.

-**NOTE** : This is 10 Days Project , But i already coverd most of the required basics in 5 day.
+**NOTE** : This is 10 Days Project , But i already covered most of the required basics in 5 day.